funkhaus/wordpress-theme-boilerplate/README.md

 </div>
 ```

-Then inside each template part, you'd display a video player with thumbnails perhaps, or the gallery section, etc. For xample, here is what `part-section-text.php` might look like:
+Then inside each template part, you'd display a video player with thumbnails perhaps, or the gallery section, etc. For example, here is what `part-section-text.php` might look like:

 ```php
 <div class="section text-section">